mr-fitzie/mr-fitzie.github.io/_pages/retro.md

 ---
-title: NeXT
+title: Retro Computing
 layout: collection
-permalink: /next/
+permalink: /retro/
-collection: next
+collection: retro
 entries_layout: grid
 classes: wide
 excerpt: "This post should display a **header with a solid background color**, if the theme supports it."